14. Text Data

 ## 4 | maps

-We can run it through the pandoc tool to convert it to a number of formats, including HTML, PDF, EPUB, and ODT.
-We may also render it directly into our report:
+We can convert it to other formats, including HTML, PDF, EPUB, ODT, and even presentations by running[3] the pandoc tool.
+We may also embed it directly inside an IPython/Jupyter notebook:

 IPython.display.Markdown(out)